scottyscripts/scottyscripts.github.io/_posts/2019-05-28-bash-configuration-and-customization.md

 # replace YourOrgName and pass any search term as argument to this function
 # paste the URL copied to your clipboard into address bar
-# to search your Github Org's repos for specific term
+# to search your Github Org's repos for a specific term in the code
 function ghsearch() {
  echo "https://github.com/search?q=org%3AYourOrgName+$1&type=Code"
  echo "https://github.com/search?q=org%3AYourOrgName+$1&type=Code" | pbcopy